 21. Recycle wire hangers.
 Clothes simply slide off of them to the floor.
 Get velvet hangers at Costco to hold even the slinkiest silk dress.
 Or make your own with this tutorial on no slip hangers by Diane from ‘In My Own Style’.

-24. Use hooks on any closet wall space to hang purses, jackets, and accessories.
+24. Use hooks and pegboard on any closet wall space to hang purses, jackets, and accessories.
 Photo by ‘HGTV‘.

 25. Use vacuum sealed bags to store out of season clothes in a tight space.
 Just don’t use this method on delicate fabrics, as the wrinkles could become permanent.